Back to Silas S. Brown's home page

 - There was a feature called the Graphical Orchestral Positioning System (GOPS), which let you set the virtual location of each instrument by dragging coloured boxes around with the mouse (I was never any good at graphics but I wanted to use a fancy-sounding name for some reason).

 - Early versions were so bad at drawing accidentals on my inkjet printer that I added an option to miss them out and leave space for them to be penned in by hand.
 It got better later, but I never did get rid of that option.

-- My spelling wasn't always good, but when I discovered I had something wrong, I'd make a funny error message to pop up if I should make that particular mistake again.
+- My spelling wasn't always good, but when I discovered I had something wrong (like "pitzicato"), I'd make a funny error message to pop up if I should make that particular mistake again.

 - The "print preview" was rotated because I couldn't see the point of monitors being landscape while printouts are portrait.
 I'd lean my head over to check the layout, and my father once said I'll end up being locked in that position as an old man.
 (Just as well Lilypond and larger monitors came out.)